SofianeHamlaoui/cloudflare-DDNS/README.md

 2. Download the **cloudflare.ps1** script

-3. run the script with the right information
+3. Run the script with the right information

 ![](https://i.imgur.com/vqrH5Jn.png)